Second negative PCR test in Alicante rules out infection in Barcelona

-The patient from Alicante who remained isolated at the Hospital Clínic in Barcelona due to possible infection has been discharged after a second PCR test with a negative result.
+The patient from Alicante who was isolated at the Hospital Clínic in Barcelona due to possible infection has been discharged after a second PCR test came back negative.
 The first test had already ruled out the presence of the virus, and now the second confirms the absence of infection.
 The woman, identified as a contact of a confirmed case, had been under monitoring since her preventive admission.

 PCR as a key tool in epidemiological surveillance 🧬